13 Mini Wood Stoves Tips And Tricks For Hotter, More Efficient Fires

 Wet wood, for example, will require more frequent cleaning.

-Some users sweep my chimney every 2 weeks, with one person saying it takes them about 15 minutes.
+Some users sweep my chimney every two weeks, and one person says it takes them about 15 minutes.
 Other people do it far less frequently, maybe only a few times a year.

 Check out the video above to see how to clean the 3″ Cubic Mini Flue – you can buy the official brush here or a cheaper version here on Amazon.